Self-Awareness

 • Stay mindful that it’s still all perspective and that all of it isn’t precisely “reality”.

-D. Expand your awareness to the world around you:
+D. Expand your sense of awareness to the world around you:

 • Visualize something familiar you can see around you, like a household object.

-• Observe how the mind created that visualization, but also how it’s as real to us as everything in our imagination.
+• Start by observing how the mind created that visualization, but expand it to how it’s as real to us as everything in our imagination.

 • Relax that visualizing portion of the mind until the world is nothing but raw information.

-• Intentionally forget about the the boundaries or rules of objects and focus only on the information.
+• Intentionally forget about the boundaries or rules of objects and focus only on the information.

 • Increase your awareness until it expands beyond what you see.

-• Observe other sensations like sounds or smells and incorporate that into your view.
+• Observe other sensations, like sounds or smells, and incorporate them into your view.

 • Make consciousness a single experience.